memo33/sc4pac/docs/metadata.md

 - (If you created multiple YAML files, consider using the [`channel build`](cli#channel-build) command.)

 Next, install your new package as usual and, if necessary, edit the YAML file until everything works as intended.

-In particular, make sure that the correct files end up in your Plugins folder.
+!> Most importantly, make sure that the correct files end up in your Plugins folder when installing the package.

 ?> When you are done, remove the .yaml-channels again, as their contents would conflict with the main channel once you submit your package.
    Removing them also improves performance.